nareshjois/website/src/pages/blog/installing-oracle-10g-on-linux-rhel.md

         - UNIX DBA Group:           Use default: <strong>dba</strong>
         - Create Starter Databases: I checked it for this example which is the default
         - Global Database Name:     orcl
-        - Database password:        password for SYS, SYSTEM, SYSMAN, and DBSNMP</pre>
+        - Database password:        password for SYS, SYSTEM, SYSMAN, and DBSNMP
 - Advanced Installation:    For this article I did not check it Click Next